-Several entities shall have ownership and maintenance duties of common space within the La Vista development.
+Several entities shall have ownership and maintenance duties of common space within the Project.
 Other than the GHAD, these entities include a Homeowner's Association ("HOA"), a Landscape, Lighting, and Irrigation District ("LLID"), the City of Hayward ("City"), and the Hayward Area Recreation District ("HARD").
-Landscaping and irrigation within a 100-foot-wide fire break in open space and adjacent to the residential units shall be maintained by the LLID.
+Landscaping and irrigation within a 100-footwide fire break in open space and adjacent to the residential units shall be maintained by the LLID.
 A Facility Maintenance Exhibit (FME) delineating ownership and maintenance responsibilities is presented in Appendix A, Figure 1.